-Despite what you may hear, for most nationalities, it is safe to travel to North Korea.
-The DPRK is probably one of the safest places on Earth to visit provided you follow the laws and regulations as covered in our booking documents, at our pre-tour briefings, and throughout your stay in the DPRK.
+Despite what you may hear, it is safe to travel to North Korea.
+The DPRK (Democratic People’s Republic of Korea) is probably one of the safest places on Earth to visit provided you follow the laws and regulations as covered in our booking documents, at our pre-tour briefings, and throughout your stay in the DPRK.
 For more information regarding “Can I travel to North Korea?” follow the link.

 Questions about North Korea

 If you have any follow up questions from what is discussed above feel free to get in touch with us and our expert guides will further assist you..